 ERP Solution with Integrated BI functionality

 These issues don’t exist in an integrated solution with business intelligence capabilities.
-Software like this acts as the trusted system of record and depository of most of the financial and operational data.
+Accounting Software like this acts as the trusted system of record and depository of most of the financial and operational data.
 It offers the whole spectrum of core financial modules and it can be extended with fully integrated Intacct modules such as project accounting, time and expense management, contract revenue management, contract and subscription billing, inventory management, and more.

 And built in the solution, multiple software companies offers the business intelligence components required to make smart and informed decisions: